ysoh286/honours-project-2017/detailed-notes.md

 - [V8: JavaScript and R - Presentation by Hans Borchers](http://hwborchers.lima-city.de/Presents/V8talk.html#1)
   - Mentioned plotting libraries: plotly, rbokeh, vegalite?, googleVis
   - Javascript packages cannot be used such as npm, but you can load libraries either locally or url/CDN
   - Why would you use V8?
-For computation that cannot be vectorised in R + to run javascript in R (of course, you need to know some javascript!).
+For computation that cannot be vectorised in R + run javascript in R (of course, you need to know some javascript!).

-**D3**
-??
+**Trendline challenge: Part 3**
+[in progress]
+- As we've seen in previous weeks (way back in Week 3), shiny can do it with base plots and ggplot2, and ggvis has got its own demo.
+- Could we replicate the same thing on SVG/grid using Shiny to communicate back and forth?
+ Possible steps:
+ - write JS to select points on brushing (modify brush)
+ - When selected store an array of point ids, send it back to R
+ - somehow match point ids to data?
+Or convert co-ordinates back into data? (can you do that with grid/gridSVG?)

 **Things to think about:**
   - What if you could rethink a solution without assuming a static plot has been given?
+  - Plotly can render [dropdowns](https://plot.ly/r/dropdowns/)/some basic UI controls in R without the use of Shiny - may need to revisit some of the challenges where a full javascript solution is given (somewhat standalone).

 ---